Visited by ODOmatt January 26th 2019

 Now, I know what you’re thinking: “This sounds mad.
 How can it be true?”
 And, unfortunately, your cynicism may prove correct.

 Many of Ho’s claims cannot be corroborated, and it’s possible he exaggerated his adventures abroad: after all, this wouldn’t be the last time a 21 year old’s gap year bragging would prove pure fantasy.

 According to a BBC article, the scholar and biographer Sophie Quinn-Judge is sceptical about the Newhaven story but concedes, along with other academics, that it was indeed possible he visited Newhaven.

-But all that doubt didn’t stop the good councillors of Newhaven and the High Sheriff of East Sussex from inviting Vietnam’s UK ambassador, Vu Quang Minh, to the unveiling of the commemoration stone on 19th May 2013, Uncle Ho’s 123rd birthday.
+The dubious veracity of Ho’s international pastry adventures didn’t stop the councillors of Newhaven and the High Sheriff of East Sussex from inviting Vietnam’s U.K ambassador, Vu Quang Minh, to the unveiling of the commemoration stone on 19th May 2013, Uncle Ho’s 123rd birthday.

-Vu then presented the town with a three-foot bronze statue of Ho Chi Minh and two framed photographs.
+Ambassador Vu presented the town with a three-foot bronze statue of Ho Chi Minh and two framed photographs.

-The ambassador in return received a framed photo of Newhaven port, a photo of the ferry, and a lovely pair of cufflinks.
+The ambassador, in return, received a framed photo of Newhaven port, a photo of Ho’s ferry, and a pair of cufflinks.

-In 2015 there were plans to erect a statue of Uncle Ho as part of a design competition launched by the ambassador.
+In 2015, there were also plans to erect a statue of Uncle Ho in Newhaven, as part of a design competition launched by the ambassador.
 The Vietnamese Community of the USA wrote a letter to Newhaven council to object to “the Evil Ho Chi Minh’s Statue.”